MaRDI4NFDI/formulasearch/README.md

 # Formulasearch

-Formulasearch Basex REST endpoint for enabling the formulasearch extension in mediawiki.
+Formulasearch BaseX REST endpoint for enabling the formulasearch extension in mediawiki.
 This is initially based on: https://github.com/ag-gipp/vmext-demo/tree/fix_endpoints_for_formulasearch

 ## Using env file locally